Chemistry Job Alert

 3) Injector

-4) Column (Heart of HPLC )
+4) Column (Heart of HPLC)

-• This is the most important part
+The column is the most important part of the system.

 5) Detector